Expedition Medicine & Field Skills in Chamonix (summer) 15-19 June 2015 30 CPD credits

 These very personal talks are a real highlight for many delegates so it’s worth saying more about them.
 Firstly, they are always accompanied by first-class images and often other media.
 Secondly, it is the highly personal, often intimate, nature of these presentations that delegates love.
-You will be laughing, and crying, as our team tell you about their exploits, hardships, successes and failures in the jungles, high on Everest, conducting life-changing eye or orthopaedic operations in Africa, running the Marathon du Sable or fighting polar bears in Greenland.
 Often heart warming, inspirational, humbling, humble, honest, revealing, frank, frightening and occasionally cringeworthy, it’s no surprise these talks are so highly rated.

 We estimate that this programme is valid for approximately 30 CPD credits.

 Download the WMT_Pre-course_Welcome_Note_Chamonix_Summer_2015_V1 for more detailed travel and accommodation advice and more about this great Chamonix course!